 3:00 PM-6:00 PM

-This class will study both the substance of laws that relate to gender-based roles (i.e., laws treating men and women differently) and the participation of women in the legal process.
-It is especially designed for students who are thinking of law as a career choice and for students who are interested in the legal status of women and men in the United States.
-The text will be a law-school casebook.
-A number of recent cases will be assigned for review; class discussion will be in the law school tradition.
-Issues to be covered include the history of laws in Texas and the United States as they differentiated between women and men (such as voting, jury service and property rights); employment (including pregnancy issues and comparable worth); education (including Title IX); property management and ownership; military service and benefits; choice of name; reproduction; family (including divorce, domestic violence, and child support enforcement); and other issues.
+Contact Government Undergraduate Advising Office (BUR 437) for permission to register for the class.
+Course number may be repeated for credit when topics vary.
+This seminar will study both the substance of laws related to gender-based roles (i.e. laws treating men and women differently) and the participation of women in the legal process.
+It is especially designed for students who are thinking of law as a career choice and for students who are interested in the legal status of women and men in the U.S. The text will be a law-school casebook.
+A number of recent cases will be assigned for review and analysis.
+Class discussion will be in the law school tradition.
+Issues to be covered include the history of laws in Texas and the United States as they differentiated between women and men (such as voting, jury service, and property rights); employment (including pregnancy issues and comparable worth); education (including Title IX); property management and ownership; pensions and insurance; military service and benefits; choice of name; reproduction; family (including divorce, domestic violence, and child support enforcement); and other issues.

 Students will be expected to attend class, to read assigned materials, to contribute to class discussion, to take a take-home midterm, to sit for a final exam, and to do one major paper.

 Herma H. Kay.
 Sex-based Discrimination: Text, Cases and Materials, 5th ed.